Milnerrafe/SQL-Challenge/README.md

 ## Getting Started
 Before starting, you must decide if you are going to host a SQL Challenge event or play in one.
-Even if you do not have a host, you can still play; just make sure not to look at the answer.
+Even if you do not have a host, you can still play; just make sure not to look at the answers.

 ### Host/Server Set Up